Malaysian Slang Words Only Locals Use

 Don’t behave like Samseng lah you.

 59 Siamese Fighting Fishes (English)

 Meaning: The earliest record of the betta fish in Thailand was during the Thonburi Period (1767–1782).
-These colourful fishes are called Fighting Fishes for their ability to fight.
+These colorful fish are called Fighting Fishes for their ability to fight.

 They are restrained by keeping the fish separately in glass jam jars.

-Malaysian keep the Siamese Fighting Fishes for gambling purposes.
+Malaysian keeps the Siamese Fighting Fish for gambling purposes.

 60 Steady (English)